ssepehrnoush/Iran-geojson-map-boundaries/QGIS/README.md

  - On the right side click on Install plugin
  - After that the program is ready to use for our purpose, You just have to drag and drop [ir_states_boundaries_coordinates.geojson] into the software and the map will shown itself.

-### Generating Random points within any state
- - Run cmd as administrator and goto your downloaded * [Python-pip] directory.
- - type python python-pip.py
- Note: Remember you must have saved python-pip as py file and it must be $/python-pip.py
- - Now you can geojson through pip, Type:
- - pip install geojson

-# Congratulation
+# Done!
-[Your Random Points Generator Python Script] is ready to use.
+[Your Random Points Generator Python Script] is ready to use graphically.
-You can Copy the result of the script (the codes that it gives you as many as you want) and paste it in QGIS Desktop to see them on the map, Remember draging and droping our geojson source into QGIS ? after that in the middle of the left section you see the geojson file name as *ir_states_boundaries_coordinates OGRGeoJSON MultiPolygon*
+You can copy the result of the script (the codes that it gives you as many as you want) and paste it in QGIS Desktop to see them on the map, Remember draging and droping our geojson source into QGIS ? after that in the middle of the left section you see the geojson file name as *ir_states_boundaries_coordinates OGRGeoJSON MultiPolygon*
 On the top right you will see the QuickWKT plugin icon, Click on it and paste your result from *Random_tiles.py* .
 Its Done !